EZPOG Planogram Software

 No. Simply, import those products alone in the Product Attribute and Image files.
 This action will also speed up your upload and subsequent processing.

-Yes.
-You can export your planogram in EZPOG’s native .ezp format, JDA compatible .psa format, and as a .jpg image.
-To export the planogram as a workable planogram file, click on the export button:
+- You can export your planogram in EZPOG’s native .ezp format, JDA compatible .psa format, as a .jpg image and as a .pdf file.

-To export your planogram as an image file, click on the Save As JPEG button:
+- To export your planogram as an image file, click on the File Menu Dropdown and select Save Planogram as a JPEG or Print to PDF.
+Once you select your options you can download to your desktop.

 If you wish to remove your planogram from the system, you must delete it from EZPOG.
 Exporting a planogram file, only, exports a copy of the file to a local directory.
 It does not delete the existing file from the system.
 To delete the file from EZPOG: